Defacto2/server/docs/README.md

 #  Database settings
 # ===================

-# Database username used to connect
-PS_USERNAME=root

-# Password for the database username
-PS_PASSWORD=example
+# The connection string to the PostgreSQL database.
+D2_DATABASE_URL=postgres://root:example@localhost:5432/defacto2_ps

 # ===================
 #  Optional, directory paths for the serving of static files.